 The bond agency levies a fee typically non-refundable to facilitate this bond.
 This charge is often about 10% of the determined bail.
 For instance, if the court sets the bail at $50,000, you might be looking at a fee of $5,000, payable via cash, card, or certified checks.

-Moreover, you’d be required to furnish the bond agent with security, equating to the bail’s total value.
+Additionally, you’ll be required to provide the bond agent with security, equating to the bail’s total value.
 Say you’re trying to secure a $10,000 bond; you might offer up the title of a vehicle valued at $20,000 as your collateral.

 In Arizona, Which Crimes Might Prevent a Defendant from Receiving Bail?

-While most individuals undergo a bail hearing before their trial, some offenses in Arizona may prevent bail from being granted, leading to the accused remain in custody until their trial.
+While most individuals undergo a bail hearing before their trial, some offenses in Arizona may prevent bail from being granted, leading to the accused remaining in custody until their trial.

 As per ARS 13-3961, bail denial can occur when there’s strong evidence or significant presumption of guilt regarding: